MJ Melendez Preview, Player Props: Royals vs. Mariners

 MJ Melendez At The Plate

-- In 9.1% of his games this season, he has gone deep, and 2.4% of his trips to the dish.
+- In 9.0% of his games this season, he has homered, and 2.4% of his trips to the dish.

-- Melendez has had at least one RBI in 24.0% of his games this season (29 of 121), with more than one RBI 12 times (9.9%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 23.8% of his games this year, Melendez has notched at least one RBI.
+In 12 of those games (9.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.